que-etc/resize-observer-polyfill/README.md

 **Note**: global versions (`index.global` and `dist/ResizeObserver.global`) are deprecated and will be removed in the next major release.

-## Configuration
+## Limitations

-`ResizeObserver` class additionally implements following static accessor property:

-### continuousUpdates

-By default things like changes caused by the CSS `:hover` pseudo-class and delayed CSS transitions are not tracked.
-To handle them you can set `ResizeObserver.continuousUpdates = true` which in turn will start a continuous update cycle which runs every `100` milliseconds (as a RAF callback).
-Keep in mind that this is going to affect the performance.

-**NOTE:** changes made to this property affect all existing and future instances of ResizeObserver.
+* CSS changes caused by dynamic pseudo-classes, e.g. `:hover` and `:focus`, are not tracked.
+As a workaround you can add a short transition which would trigger the `transitionend` event when an element receives one of the former classes ([example](https://jsfiddle.net/que_etc/7fudzqng/)).
+* Delayed transitions will receive only one notification with the latest dimensions of an element.

 ## Building and testing